 DDI – Direct Dialing Inwards

-These are Private Numbers – one a for each extension on a Phone System.
+These are Private Numbers – one for each extension on a Phone System.
 The ‘Main’ number may perhaps be answered by a Receptionist who could put a call through to an extension.
 But you could give out your Private Number (DDI) to say your Friends and Family so they could call you directly without having to go through the receptionist.

 POE – Power Over the Ethernet.